gewenyu99/ga4gh-search-docs/content/docs/getting-started/consume-data.md

 #### Issuing queries using the Search API

 Search is a standard REST API.
-This means Search can be access through standard HTTP calls.
+This means Search can be accessed through standard HTTP calls.

 While Search API can be navigated using programs like cURL or Postman, it is best accessed programmatically.
 The results could return multiple pages, which is easier to navigate with programmatic access.